 It is a pity that „real“ bakeries have been threatened by extinction because they cannot stand the price war with the big players.

 My brother is journeyman baker in a small traditional bakery in upper Bavaria and I really have to admit that I am proud of him for waking up in the middle of the night and going to work.
 But that’s part of the business and an important reason why hardly any teenager wants to become a baker.

-We all have to be aware of that we decide to whom we give our money with every purchase we make.
-It is very important to support all the small and middle businesses in our villages, towns, and cities.
+We all have to be aware of that we decide to whom we give our money.
+With every purchase we make.
+Therefore, it is very important to support all the small and middle businesses in our villages, towns, and cities.
 With each purchase we decide which shop is going to persist and which not.
 Of course, buying your rolls at a real bakery is more expensive than the prepackaged bread at the supermarket.
 But are these pennies really worth it to support big companies?
-Do we want to support a middle class firm whose owner wants to pay the bills for the ballet-class of his daughter or do we want to support a company which wants to earn 15 million dollars instead of 10 million a year?
+Do we want to support a middle-class firm whose owner wants to pay the bills for the ballet-class of his daughter or do we want to support a company that wants to earn 15 million dollars instead of 10 million a year?
 Sometimes, you don’t realize what you have until it’s gone.

 What’s your opinion?
 Do you bake your own bread or which is your favorite bakery?
-Tell us! 🙂
+Tell me! 🙂